WeblateOrg/weblate/docs/formats.rst

 .. versionadded:: 2.3

-.NET Resource (.resx) file is a monolingual XML file format used in Microsoft .NET applications.
+A .NET Resource (.resx) file employs a monolingual XML file format used in Microsoft .NET applications.
 It works with .resw files as well as when they use identical syntax to .resx.